-Spain has over 1,000,000 of unsold homes.
-And most homes are on the wrong places (on the coast).
+Spain has over 1,000,000 unsold homes.
+And most homes are in the wrong places (on the coast).
 According to official statistics (which are highly cooked), Spanish house prices are down a little more than 10% from their peaks.
 In reality, they are down A LOT MORE.
-Spanish banks are hiding their problems by cooking their books, by not marking loans to market, by lending to zombie companies and by making 40 year and 100% loan-to-value loans.
+Spanish banks are hiding their problems by cooking their books, by not marking loans to market, by lending to zombie companies, and by making 40 year and 100% loan-to-value loans.

 In many cases, the Spanish banks just took over failing developments for the price of the mortgage hereby converting a non-performing mortgage into a property asset.
 Such was and is even the case with single-family homes which are - ex-post - simply rented out to the failing owner.
 As Spanish banks control most of the real estate appraisals, such was/is a simple operation.